Curvature-induced quantum spin-Hall effect on a M\"obius strip: Method and Results

-To investigate the relevance of topology and curvature, a similar but simpler shape is also simulated.
-The system is initialized to the torus geometry by the discreet mapping,
+To investigate further the relevance of topology and curvature, a similar but simpler shape is also simulated.
+The system is initialized to the torus geometry by the discrete mapping,

 with $\theta,\phi \in \{-\pi, \pi \}$, width $w$, mid-circle of radius $R$, $R,w \in \mathbb{R}_{>0}$, both boundaries are periodic.
-In this parametrization the metric is diagonal and $\phi$ dependent $g_{ij}=\mathrm{diag}((R+w\cos(\phi))^2,w^2)$.
-In Fig.~\ref{fig:torus_current} the time-evolution of the azimuthal current $\bar{J}^\phi$ is plotted for a particle, (dotted line) and hole (dashed line) wavefunctions as in Sec.~\ref{sec:moebius_ribbon}.
+In this parametrization the metric is diagonal and $\phi$ dependent $g_{ij}=\mathrm{diag}([R+w\cos(\phi])^2,w^2)$.
+In Fig.~\ref{fig:torus_current} the time-evolution of the azimuthal current $\bar{J}^\phi$ is plotted for a particle, (dotted line) and hole (dashed line) wavefunctions as before.
 The solid line represents a particle wavefunction with $k_\theta=0$.
-Here, it is evident that a Hall current develops in the presence of a $\theta$ velocity.
-The different topology, i.e. the absence of the twist and closed boundaries, results in a simpler behaviour, where a transverse current develops as a consequence of curvature.
+Here, it is evident that an equivalent Hall current develops for both particles and holes in the presence of a $\theta$ velocity.
+The different geometry results in a simpler behaviour, where a transverse current develops as a consequence of curvature.
+The net current, and spin-hall currents would be zero on a graphene torus.
+This result clarifies that the spin-hall current observed in the previous section is of topological nature, developed from the introduction of the non-trivial topology, the M\"obius strip.